 - Sources can range in type (primary, secondary, academic, opinion, news, etc.) and are cited via hyperlinks.
 Keep the URLs from your research and then hyperlink the 1-3 words in the sentence that the source informs.

-- When you submit an article, feel free to include a picture representing the article’s content.
-The image will most likely be taken from a news source or online magazine, so please provide the link for the photo.
-Since we will cite the picture, this link should include information about its source.
+- When you submit an article, feel free to include a featured image representing the article’s content.
+The image will most likely be a stock photo; otherwise, the copyright holder must explicitly allow for the use of their image.
+Since we will cite the picture, please provide a link to the image that includes information about its source.